-This is what happens during a government shutdown
+This is what happens during a shutdown

 And on Tuesday he tweeted, "The Democrats want to shut down the Government over Amnesty for all and Border Security.
 The biggest loser will be our rapidly rebuilding Military, at a time we need it more than ever.
 We need a merit based system of immigration, and we need it now!
 No more dangerous Lottery."

-If the government were to shut down, the military is considered essential and would still report for duty.
+During a shutdown, the military is considered essential and would still report for duty.
 However, the troops -- including those in combat -- will potentially not be paid during a shutdown.
 In addition, many civilian Department of Defense employees will not be working during a shutdown, including instructors at military academies and maintenance contractors.

+If the shutdown goes on for weeks, about 1.3 million active-duty military will be expected to work potentially without pay.
+The military is currently paid through February 1.

-Special counsel Robert Mueller's team would continue to operate, a Justice Department spokesperson told CNN.
+Special counsel Robert Mueller's team will continue to operate, a Justice Department spokesperson told CNN.

 "All employees with the Special Counsel's Office are considered exempt and would continue their operations in the case of a lapse in appropriations," the spokesperson said.

-Note: This story has been updated to reflect new information from the District of Columbia.